pratikkr75/load-type-prediction/README.md

 * The full workflow is designed to be modular and interpretable.
 * Future improvements can involve:
-  * SMOTE or class weights for handling class imbalance
   * Feature selection based on importance or SHAP
-  * Ensemble with stacking
 * All scripts are compatible with Google Colab + Drive setup.

 ---